anyweez/smelt.io/README.md

 If you want to submit a challenge, you should [create an issue on this repository](https://github.com/anyweez/sorjs.com/issues/new?labels=challenge).
 You can also submit a pull request with both a JS and JSON file (see [examples](https://github.com/anyweez/sorjs.com/tree/master/challenges) and the [challenge schema](https://github.com/anyweez/sorjs.com/blob/master/schema/challenge.json)).

-## Challenge schema
+Challenges are composed of three files, each of which must share the same filename (sans extension):

-There is a strict schema for challenge definitions [available here](https://github.com/anyweez/sorjs.com/blob/master/schema/challenge.json).
-This schema will likely change some over time; contributors are not expected to update submitted challenges after the challenge has been accepted.
+1. The *challenge definition* describes all metadata related to the challenge.
+There is a well-defined schema for challenge definitions [available here](https://github.com/anyweez/sorjs.com/blob/master/schema/challenge.json).
+Challenge definitions are JSON files kept in the `challenges/` directory.
+2. The *challenge tests* are [ava](https://github.com/avajs/ava) tests and validate the correctness of a particular solution.
+Challenge tests are Javascript files kept in the `challenges/` directory.
+3. The *sample solution*, which must pass all of the challenge tests.
+Solutions are Javascript files kept in the `solutions/` directory.

 ## Feedback